kubereboot/website/content/en/docs/configuration.md

       --message-template-drain string       message template used to notify about a node being drained (default "Draining node %s")
       --message-template-reboot string      message template used to notify about a node being rebooted (default "Rebooting node %s")
       --message-template-uncordon string    message template used to notify about a node being successfully uncordoned (default "Node %s rebooted & uncordoned successfully!")
-      --metrics-port int                    port number where metrics will listen (default 8080) --node-id string                      node name kured runs on, should be passed down from spec.nodeName via KURED_NODE_ID environment variable
+      --metrics-host string                 host where metrics will listen (default "") --metrics-port int                    port number where metrics will listen (default 8080) --node-id string                      node name kured runs on, should be passed down from spec.nodeName via KURED_NODE_ID environment variable
       --notify-url string                   notify URL for reboot notifications (cannot use with --slack-hook-url flags)